 Secondary education is divided into four years of compulsory basic secondary schooling (ages 12 to 15) and two to three years of optional vocational education (ages 15 to 18).
 Students are offered different technical and academic specialisations.

-Although expats will be able to enrol their children in public schools, many choose not to due to the varying standards of public education.
-Children who don’t speak Spanish will find public schools extremely challenging.
-That said, it could also provide a great opportunity for cultural immersion, especially for the little ones who'd pick up the language easier than older kids might.
+Although expats can enrol their children in public schools, many choose not to due to the varying standards of public education.
+Children who don't speak Spanish will find public schools extremely challenging.
+On the other hand, public schooling can an opportunity for cultural immersion, especially for the little ones who'd pick up the language easier than older kids might.

 Private schools in Colombia

 There is a large variety of private schools in Colombia, and the standards, entry requirements and fees at these schools may vary considerably.
-Generally, private schools offer higher standards of learning, smaller classes and a wider range of extra-curricular activities.
+Generally, private schools have higher learning standards, smaller classes and a wider range of extra-curricular activities.
 Private schools are attended not only by expats but also by the children of wealthier Colombian families.

-Parents should carefully research schools before enrolling as although some schools call themselves ‘bilingual’, teachers may have only an intermediate knowledge of English and most classes may be taught in Spanish.
+Many private educational institutions are bilingual, teaching classes in both English and Spanish.
+Parents should carefully research schools before enrolling; although some schools call themselves 'bilingual', teachers may have only an intermediate knowledge of English and most classes may be taught in Spanish.

 International schools in Colombia

 International schools adhere to the educational model of their affiliated country.
-Schools will generally follow the national curriculum of this country, but many offer internationally recognised qualifications such as the International Baccalaureate (IB).
-The teaching language is usually that of the school's country of origin but many international schools offer bilingual programmes as well.
+Schools will generally follow the national curriculum of this country, but many offer globally recognised qualifications such as the International Baccalaureate (IB).
+The teaching language is usually that of the school's country of origin, but many international schools also offer bilingual programmes.